neilsteven1997/cybersecurity/networking-core-protocols-tryhackme-2025-12-11.md

 protocol interaction, which can be manually replicated using a `telnet` client, reveals the fundamental command exchange hidden beneath modern email client interfaces, providing insight into the structure of text-based protocols like POP3 and IMAP.

+---
+## The Post Office Protocol version 3 (POP3)
+is the fundamental application layer protocol utilized by mail clients to communicate with a mail server for the primary purpose of retrieving email messages.
+Conceptually, while the Simple Mail Transfer Protocol (SMTP) facilitates the sending of email, POP3 manages the client-side retrieval, comparable to a user checking their physical mailbox.
+The POP3 server listens on TCP port 110 by default for client connections.

+A POP3 session commences with client authentication, using the **USER** command to identify the account followed immediately by the **PASS** command to provide the corresponding password.
+After successful login, the client can issue informational requests, such as **STAT**, which returns the number of messages and their cumulative size.
+The **LIST** command provides a detailed enumeration of all messages along with their individual sizes.

+Retrieving a specific message is accomplished using the **RETR** command, specifying the message number.
+After retrieval, the client can use the **DELE** command to mark a message for deletion on the server.
+The session is concluded with the **QUIT** command, which executes any pending changes, such as deletions, before closing the connection.
+As the interaction, including the transmission of the username and password, is conducted in cleartext, network packet interception makes the exchanged data, including authentication credentials, entirely readable to an attacker.
+This inherent lack of encryption necessitates the use of secure alternatives like POP3S or the Internet Message Access Protocol (IMAP) for modern security standards.

+Common POP3 commands are:
+- `USER <username>` identifies the user
+- `PASS <password>` provides the user’s password
+- `STAT` requests the number of messages and total size
+- `LIST` lists all messages and their sizes
+- `RETR <message_number>` retrieves the specified message
+- `DELE <message_number>` marks a message for deletion
+- `QUIT` ends the POP3 session applying changes, such as deletions

+Here are the steps to connect to the POP3 server and retrieve emails using telnet:
+1. Open your terminal and type the command: `telnet 10.49.144.88 110`
+2. Once connected, you should see a welcome message.
+3. Type `AUTH` and `press Enter`, then type `PLAIN` and `press Enter` to select the authentication method.
+4. Next, type `USER strategos` and `press Enter`.
+5. Then, type `PASS followed by your password` and `press Enter` to log in.
+6. Type `STAT` to check the number of messages and their size.
+7. Use `LIST` to see all messages.
+8. To retrieve a specific message, use `RETR 3` (or replace '3' with the desired message number).
+9. Finally, type `QUIT` to log out.

+---